What to expect at a Japanese Hospital

 In large hospitals you will usually be assigned a number card for seeing a doctor, paying your bill, and receiving your medication.
 Your number will be shown on the electronic display board.
 However, there are some exceptions, so ask the receptionist or guide if you are not sure what to do.

 Submit your health insurance card to the receptionist if it is your first visit to the hospital and tell the receptionist, “Shoushin desu.
 (First consultation)” If you have visited the hospital before, submit your hospital card.
-If you have private insurance, tell the receptionist this as well.
+If you have a private insurance, tell the receptionist this as well however in most cases you have to pay 100% upfront and reimburse yourself later.

 Go to the treatment department and submit your registration card.